Muhammed Faris: Career

-He flew as Research Cosmonaut in the Interkosmos program on Soyuz TM-3 to the Mir space station in July 1987, spending 7 days 23 hours and 5 minutes in space.
+Faris flew as Research Cosmonaut in the Interkosmos program on Soyuz TM-3 to the Mir space station in July 1987, spending 7 days, 23 hours, and 5 minutes in space.
 He returned to Earth aboard Soyuz TM-2.

-He is credited with carrying the first recorded Earth dirt into space, which was a vial carrying soil from Damascus.
+Faris is credited with carrying the first recorded Earth dirt into space, which was a vial carrying soil from Damascus.

 Faris was awarded the title Hero of the Soviet Union on 30 July 1987; he was also awarded the Order of Lenin.

 After his spaceflight, Faris returned to the Syrian Air Force and lived in Aleppo.

 Syrian civil war

 On 4 August 2012, during the Syrian civil war, Faris defected from Bashar al-Assad's regime and joined the armed opposition.

-On 13 September 2012, made an exclusive interview with Al Aan TV and covered many topics regarding the ongoing civil war in Syria.

-Faris is also part of the National Coordination Committee for Democratic Change, an anti-Assad grouping.
+On 13 September 2012, he had an exclusive interview with Al Aan TV and covered many topics regarding the ongoing civil war in Syria.
+Faris was also part of the National Coordination Committee for Democratic Change, an anti-Assad grouping.

 In a March 2016 interview as a Syrian refugee in Turkey, Faris stated regarding the ongoing civil war: "I tell Europe if you don't want refugees, then you should help us get rid of this regime," adding "I am very sorry about the Russian interference, which has stood on the side of dictator Bashar Assad, and has begun to kill the Syrian people with their planes".

 In September 2017, Faris was appointed Defense Minister of the Syrian Interim Government, a self-appointed opposition grouping.

 Personal life

-Faris is married and has three children.
+Faris moved with his family to Turkey in 2012 as a result of the Syrian civil war.
+He obtained Turkish citizenship in 2020.
+Faris had five children: four boys and one girl.

+Death

+Faris was admitted to Sanko Hospital in the Turkish province of Gaziantep after a heart attack in March 2024.
+He died on 19 April 2024 at the age of 72 and was buried in the rebel held city of Azaz in Northern Syria.